-\begin{defn} Let $\Perf$ be the category of perfectoid spaces in characteristic $p$. \begin{enumerate}[label=(\roman*), leftmargin=0.5cm] \item The pro-\'etale topology on $\Perf$ is the Grothendieck topology for which a collection of jointly surjective morphisms $\{f_i:Y_i\rightarrow X\}_{i\in I}$ is a covering, if all $f_i$ are pro-\'etale, and for each quasicompact open subset $U\subset X$, there exists a finite subset $J\subset I$ and quasicompact open subsets $V_i\subset Y_i, i\in J$, such that $U=\bigcup_{i\in J}f_i(V_i)$.
-The category $\Perf$, endowed with this topology, is called the big pro-\'etale site. \item The v-topology on $\Perf$ is the Grothendieck topology where a collection of jointly surjective morphisms $\{f_i:Y_i\rightarrow X\}_{i\in I}$ is a covering, if for each quasicompact open subset $U\subset X$, there exists a finite subset $J\subset I$ and quasicompact open subsets $V_i\subset Y_i, i\in J$, such that $U=\bigcup_{i\in J}f_i(V_i)$.
-The category $\Perf$, endowed with this topology, is called the $v$-site.\footnote{To avoid using universe, one first takes cutoff cardinals and then takes a limit over all possible cutoffs to define the category of small sheaves on this site, as discussed in \cite[4,8]{Sch18}.
+\begin{defn} Let $\Perf$ be the category of perfectoid spaces in characteristic $p$. \begin{enumerate}[label=(\roman*), leftmargin=0.5cm] \item The pro-\'etale topology on $\Perf$ is the Grothendieck topology for which a collection of morphisms $\{f_i:Y_i\rightarrow X\}_{i\in I}$ is a covering, if all $f_i$ are pro-\'etale, and for each quasicompact open subset $U\subset X$, there exists a finite subset $J\subset I$ and quasicompact open subsets $V_i\subset Y_i, i\in J$, such that $U=\bigcup_{i\in J}f_i(V_i)$.
+The category $\Perf$, endowed with this topology, is called the big pro-\'etale site. \item The v-topology on $\Perf$ is the Grothendieck topology where a collection of morphisms $\{f_i:Y_i\rightarrow X\}_{i\in I}$ is a covering, if for each quasicompact open subset $U\subset X$, there exists a finite subset $J\subset I$ and quasicompact open subsets $V_i\subset Y_i, i\in J$, such that $U=\bigcup_{i\in J}f_i(V_i)$.
+The category $\Perf$, endowed with this topology, is called the $v$-site.\footnote{To avoid using universe, one first takes cutoff cardinals and then takes a limit over all possible cutoffs to define the category of small sheaves on this site, as discussed in \cite[Section 4,8]{Sch18}.
 We ignore this issue here.} \end{enumerate} \end{defn}

-These definitions work the same way for $\mathrm{Perfd}$, the category of all perfectoid spaces.
-It is proven in \cite[8.6,8.7]{Sch18} that the big pro-\'etale site, as well as the v-site, is subcanonical, i.e. the functor $\mathrm{Hom}(-,X)$ for $X$ being a perfectoid space is a sheaf on the big pro-\'etale and the v-site of $\mathrm{Perfd}$.
-Similarly for $X\in \Perf$.
+It is proven in \cite[Section 8.6, 8.7]{Sch18} that the big pro-\'etale site and the v-site, are subcanonical, i.e. the functor $\mathrm{Hom}(-,X)$ for $X\in \Perf$ is a sheaf on the big pro-\'etale and the v-site of $\mathrm{Perf}$.
 We will sometimes not distinguish a perfectoid space and the v-sheaf represented by it, and this is justified here.

-One has also the small pro-\'etale site $X_\text{pro-\'et}$ of a perfectoid space $X$, whose underlying category has objects pro-\'etale morphisms $Y\rightarrow X$ for $Y\in \mathrm{Perfd}$, and the coverings are jointly surjective morphisms with the same condition on quasi-compactness as in the big pro-\'etale site.